 Orders and Inventory Tracking

-To understand how itemization and money movement is linked in the Square data model, you will need to understand the concept of an order.
-This section will walk you through the Connect v2 concepts of an order and how orders are build on top of a product catalog.
+To understand how itemization and money movement is linked in the Square data model, you need to understand the concept of an order.

-1 blue sweater, sized for a medium dog with 2-ply, with the podcast discount.
+One blue sweater, sized for a medium dog with two-ply, with the podcast discount.

-The final order includes 2 line items (with modifiers) and 3 price adjustments.
+The final order includes two line items (with modifiers) and three price adjustments.
 The state sales tax and year-end sale discount are order-level price adjustments because they affect the price of everything in the order.
-But the podcast discount is a line-item price adjustment because it only applies to the handmade sweater.
+However, the podcast discount is a line-item price adjustment because it only applies to the handmade sweater.

-Orders can also be pushed directly into the Square POS for fulfillment management.
-For example, suppose a customer has installed an order ahead coffee app that allows them to order drinks and pay for them in advance.
+Orders can also be pushed directly into the Square Point of Sale application for fulfillment management.
+For example, suppose a customer has installed an order-ahead coffee application that allows them to order drinks and pay for them in advance.

 Fulfillment orders are made with a nested object that tracks order status and other information required to fulfill the order.
-Once the order is charged, it is pushed to the Square Point of Sale app.
-Sellers can then use the Point of Sale app to manage fulfillment.
+When the order is charged, it is pushed to the Square Point of Sale application.
+Sellers can then use the Point of Sale application to manage fulfillment.

 The Orders API currently supports Pickup and Shipment type fulfillments.

-In addition to automatic inventory tracking, Square also support nuanced inventory tracking (e.g., receiving stock, marking waste) and reconciliation.
+In addition to automatic inventory tracking, Square supports nuanced inventory tracking (such as, receiving stock and marking waste) and reconciliation.